antoKeinanen/novarum/readme.md

 ```

 ## Multiselect
-`multiselect` creates selection interface, just like select except they can choose multiple options.
+`multiselect` creates selection interface, just like select would except users can choose multiple options from the list.
 Users can use arrow keys to navigate between the options, space to select and deselect options, and enter continue.
-Multiselect supports multiple option selections if you want to restrict the user's selection options to only 1 refer to `select`.
-Multiselect keyword is always followed by list of options followed by `end` keyword.
+Multiselect supports multiple option selections if you want to restrict the amount of user's selectios to only 1 please refer to `select`.
+Multiselect keyword is always followed by the name of the selection and list of options followed by `end` keyword.
 Everything should be on their own lines.
+The name shouldn't contain any spaces.
 Before each option there should be `-` followed by space.
 By default the message of the selection is 'Select' to change this refer to `message` keyword.
-Note that using 2 `multiselect` blocks after each other will prevent `if` from reading the answer from the first one as `multiselect` overwrites last answer using.

 ```
-multiselect
+multiselect [name]
   [list of options]
 end
 ```

 ### Examples
 ```
-multiselect
+multiselect selectionName
   - option 1
   - option 2
   - option 3